Presented to the amateurs of New Zealand by Mr Ralph Sangster in 1927. It is NZART’s longest standing amateur contest.

-- When?
-Third full weekend of May each year, between the hours of 2000 NZST and 2300 NZST on each evening of Saturday and Sunday.
-The maximum period of operation will be six hours (12 operating periods).
+- When: Third full weekend of May each year, between the hours of 0800-1100 UTC (2000 NZST-2300 NZST) on each evening of Saturday and Sunday.
+The maximum period of operation will be six hours (12 operating periods of 30 minutes each).

 - Power: The output of the transmitter must not exceed 5 Watts PEP.
 Overseas contestants may use any power up to the maximum permitted by their licence.

 - CW to CW between New Zealand stations and between New Zealand and overseas stations only